Diptonil/devops-engineering/Kubernetes/README.md

 ## StatefulSet

 - This is a component meant specifically to run applications that are stateful like PostgreSQL, MongoDB, ElasticSearch, etc.
-- StatefulSet is for stateful app deployment what Deployment component is for steteless app deployments.
+- StatefulSet is for stateful app deployment what Deployment component is for stateless app deployments.
 - It is worth noting that this process of setting up StatefulSets in Kubernetes is generally tedious.
 This is the reason why databases and services like that are hosted externally, not in the k8s cluster.
 Generally, only Deployments are used here.